Exit e-book

 ZIO Tic tac toe app project structure

-• Service Definition as a trait.
+• Service interface as a trait.

-• Service Implementations as case classes.
+• Service implementations as case classes.

 We also need to add some dependencies to our build.sbt (atto is used for parsing commands):